 How Kits House is Bringing Alzheimers Awareness to the Community

 About half a million people are living with dementia in Canada today, this is expected to double by 2030.
 People living with dementia can experience memory loss and confusion, which makes it hard for them to do daily tasks.
 Situations can become more frightening and confusing when in public and often times people don’t understand what is going on and judge them rather than helping them.
 This is why we need to create more awareness around dementia and get a better understanding of what people living with dementia experience in their day-to day lives.
 We need to listen to those living with dementia, understand what they need and how can we become more inclusive and supportive.

-With that in mind Kits House started working with UBC to create more awareness around dementia in the community by launching a dementia awareness initiative.
+With that in mind and thanks to the preliminary work of the Westside Seniors Hub, Kits House is now working together with UBC to create more awareness around dementia in the community by launching a dementia awareness initiative.
 The intention is to gain insight on public perceptions and attitudes towards those living with dementia through dialogue, and apply those learnings through trainings.
 We are looking to work together with those with lived experiences by starting an advisory committee, train buddies to provide support during programs, as well as work with businesses in the community to brainstorm a more inclusive neighbourhood.